 Premium Self-Study

 NASM used to offer a Premium Self-Study package, but that option isn’t currently available.
 It may come back in the future, so we’ll keep it listed here.
-The last time that this package was available, it cost between $839 and $1,399.
+The usual cost is $1,124 depending on any discounts.

 The Premium Self Study includes everything from Self-Study, addition to the following: